xiaoyuvax/MOOS/MOOS.bflat.md

 ```
 bflata MOOS.flat.bfa
 ```
 Args in both MOOS.flat.bfa and ./MOOS.flat/MOOS.bfa will be merged together to build the project, the result would be the same with the building process we introduced at the top of this article.
-The only difference is that the project sources have been moved to a new places, which can no longer be built by VS.
+The only difference is that the project sources have been extracted(and cloned) to a new places, which can no longer be built by VS.